Dragonmystic707/exalted-reincarnated/docs/Charms/Martial Ability Charms.md

 **Type:** Simple
 **Cost:** 2m

-Target all foes within the same zone you occupy and a single adjacent one.
-Make a Strike: any targets with a Defense less than the attack are hit with half of the calculated damage.
+Target up to (Thrown) foes within the same Zone you occupy and a single adjacent one.

+Make a single Thrown Strike against all targets.
+You deal -2 damage to the targets.

+### Critical Strike

+**Type:** Reflexive
+**Cost:** 2m

+If you roll 8 or more successes on a Strike that does Full Damage to a target, add another (Attribute + Essence)/2 damage to the attack.

 ### Fan of Blades